loading

 • We have the best and most advanced facilities required for your care

-• Our hospital is equipped with a state of the art ICU that can take care of all your post surgical and emergency needs
+• Our hospital is equipped with a state-of-the-art ICU that can take care of all your post-surgical and emergency needs

-• For over 37 years, we have placed patient safety and satisfaction as our top priority and it has translated into world class care in a friendly environment
+• For over 37 years, we have placed patient safety and satisfaction as our top priority and it has translated into world-class care in a friendly environment

 FAQ's